309thEDDGE/opal-helm/README.md

 helm install opal-setup ./opal-setup
 ```

-> **NOTE:** if using minikube, also run `minikube tunnel` in a separate terminal.
+> **NOTE:** if deploying locally using minikube, also run `minikube tunnel` in a separate terminal.
 Failure to do so will cause installation to stall out on creation of the ingress controller

 This process can take several minutes depending on your internet speeds, CPU, system memory, etc. Opening a watch list for the pods can be helpful in this step: